 Supporting people who have experienced sexual abuse, sexual assault or violence

-Sue Lambert Trust is a Norfolk charity providing a kind, safe, non-judgmental, and supportive range of services for people who have experienced sexual abuse, sexual assault or sexual violence.
+Sue Lambert Trust is a Norfolk charity providing a kind, safe, non-judgemental, and supportive range of services for people who have experienced sexual abuse, sexual assault or sexual violence.

 Sue Lambert Trust is charity that have been supporting people who have experienced sexual abuse, sexual assault, or sexual violence in Norfolk for over 40 years.